Prathapmahi/Assistly-Audio-Video-Q-A-Chatbot/README_Assistly_Chatbot.md

 3. Ask questions like:
    - "What are the main topics discussed?"
    - "Who are the speakers?"
-   - "Summarize the conversation"
+   - "Summarize the conversation."

 -----------------------------------------------------------------------------------------------------

 ## 📄 License

-MIT License © 2025 Your Name
+MIT License © 2025 Prathap